adrianodemarino/bcftools_merge_parallel/README.md

 By leveraging the parallel capabilities of this script, the merging process is expedited considerably.
 In test cases, the merging time was reduced to just **4 hours** for the aforementioned dataset, marking a substantial improvement.

+## Assumptions

+Please note that each file represents a single chromosome, and the same chromosome is shared across multiple files.
+This tool is designed for merging large imputation results that have been divided into multiple files.

 ## Features